-Based on our cash on hand at March 31, 2022, we believe we will have sufficient cash to fund planned operations through July 2022.
+Based on our cash on hand at June 30, 2022, we believe we will have sufficient cash to fund planned operations through March 2023.
 However, the acceleration or reduction of cash outflows by management can significantly impact the timing for raising additional capital to complete development of its products.
 To continue development, we will need to raise additional capital through debt and/or equity financing, or access additional funding through grants.
-Although we successfully completed our IPO and several subsequent registered offerings and private placements of our securities, additional capital may not be available on terms favorable to us, if at all.
-We do not know if our future offerings will succeed.
+Although historically the Company has been successful at raising capital, most recently raising net proceeds of approximately \$5.297 million in a registered direct offering that closed on July 26, 2022, additional capital may not be available on terms favorable to Kiora, if at all.
+The Company does not know if any future offerings will succeed.
 Accordingly, no assurances can be given that management will be successful in these endeavors.
 Our recurring losses from operations have caused management to determine there is substantial doubt about our ability to continue as a going concern.
 Our Condensed Consolidated Financial Statements do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets or the amounts and classification of liabilities or any other adjustments that might be necessary should we be unable to continue as a going concern.